About JOM

 In between all of this, I raced in North Carolina and Georgia, culminating in a mid-year trip to Spearfish, South Dakota for the Gold Rush Gravel Grinder.
 From the stunning scenery of Spearfish to friendly race promoter Perry Jewett and his volunteers, this is a MUST do race.

-Travelling for the year was capped off with a December – January trip to my hometown of Adelaide, South Australia to visit friends and family, ride gravel roads, and take in the Tour Down Under.
+Travelling for 2014 was capped off with a December – January trip to my hometown of Adelaide, South Australia to visit friends and family, ride gravel roads, and take in the Tour Down Under.
 I’m a little biased, but Adelaide is the best place to ride a bicycle in Australia.
 The area features a vast network of untapped dirt and gravel roads, with coastlines, wineries, climbing and kangaroos.

 Thanks for reading!